virtualstaticvoid/heroku-docker-r/MIGRATING.md

 # Migrating Existing R Applications

-This guide is for migrating your existing R application which used the [heroku-buildpack-r][1] on Heroku.
+This guide is for migrating existing R applications which make use of the [heroku-buildpack-r][1] on Heroku.

 Follow these steps to define the docker image and deployment configuration for your application.

+_NOTE_: Docker *is not required* to be installed on your machine, unless you need to build and run the images locally.
+For the most common use cases, you will probably use the default setup, so it won't be necessary to have docker in such scenarios.

 ## Shiny Applications